-The first two days of the first International Wilderness Week will be a Wilderness Festival bringing together Wilderness advocates from around the world.
+The first two days of the first International Wilderness Week brought together Wilderness advocates from around the world.
 Wilderness is just as diverse as our beautiful planet.
 From the undiscovered Wilderness of the deep seas to the eternal ice of the mountain tops of the world.
 From the biggest Wilderness worldwide on the only uninhabited continent, Antarctica, across the deserts and rainforests to the never-ending forests of the Artic.
 And from the unique wildlife of Oceania across the unrivaled diversity of Asia and the vastness of Africa to the ‘Green lung of the planet’, the Amazon.
-We want to hear how people from around the world experience Wilderness, what it means to them and how they fight for its future.
-The following four blocks give space to share experiences, stories and visions of Wilderness.
+We heard how people from around the world experience Wilderness, what it means to them and how they fight for its future.

 History of Wilderness